Continvvm/continuum/docs/tutorials/metrics/metrics.rst

 Continual Learning has many different metrics due to the nature of the task.
 Continuum proposes a logger module that accumulates the predictions of the model.
-Then the logger can compute various type of continual learning metrics based on the prediction saved.
+Then the logger can compute various types of continual learning metrics based on the prediction saved.

+Disclaimer: We aim to propose some tools for metric evaluation.
+Nevertheless, they are many different ways of evaluating CL and different metrics need different information: for example, the forward transfer might need the test accuracy of future tasks or accuracy of the same model trained from scratch.
+In our metric tools, we assume that we can measure test accuracy on future tasks and that task transitions are clear and available.
+We do not provide tools for measuring compute efficiency.

 Pseudo-code